 KIBALE FOREST NATIONAL PARK

 Located in the western part of Uganda in Fort Portal district.
 Famously known for chimpanzee tracking.
 It is another home of chimpanzees in Uganda aside Ngamba Island.
-It harbours a number of about 70 mammal species and also a number of different bird species.
-Besides Chimpanzee tracking there are also other activities that can take place in while in kibale for example: Birding where you see different bird species, Bigodi nature walk where you get to visit the Bigodi swamp.
+It harbors a number of about 70 mammal species and also a number of different bird species.
+Besides Chimpanzee tracking there are also other activities that can take place in while in Kibale for example Birding where you see different bird species, Bigodi nature walk where you get to visit the Bigodi swamp.

 QUEEN ELIZABETH NATIONAL PARK

-Also found in the south western part of Uganda.
-It’s famously known for the tree climbing lions in the Ishasha sector.
+Also found in the southwestern part of Uganda.
+It’s famously known for the tree-climbing lions in the Ishasha sector.
 I should say this is the most visited national park in Uganda.
-Covered on the size of 1978km2.it harbours a several number of mammal species among them is a few of the big five commonly known as Lion, Elephant, and the Buffalo.
+Covered on the size of 1978km2.it harbors several numbers of mammal species among them is a few of the big five commonly known as Lion, Elephant, and the Buffalo.
 Primate species like the Chimpanzees in the Kyambura and also the black and white monkeys.
 A number of bird species that gives you the opportunity to carry out birding.
 This is also another place where you can carry out a number of activities such as game drives, launch trips on Kazinga channel where you get the chance to see mammals like hippopotamus, crocodiles among others.

 MURCHISON FALLS NATIONAL PARK:

 Located on the northern part of the Albertine Rift valley, it is the oldest and largest national park in Uganda.
 It was first gazetted as a game reserve in 1926.
 It’s famously known for being the world’s strongest waterfall.
-The waterfall makes it the centre piece of the national park where you see rapids flow from the top to the bottom of Lake Albert.
-Rapids strongly stretch through what was termed as the Devil’s Cauldron which gives tourist a beautiful view.
-With all the attraction from the waterfall Murchison falls National Park harbours a number of mammal species such as the African big five: African Elephant, Rhino, Buffalo, Leopard and Lion, with a several number of bird species.
+The waterfall makes it the centerpiece of the national park where you see rapids flow from the top to the bottom of Lake Albert.
+Rapids strongly stretch through what was termed as the Devil’s Cauldron which gives the tourist a beautiful view.
+With all the attraction from the waterfall, Murchison falls National Park harbors a number of mammal species such as the African big five: African Elephant, Rhino, Buffalo, Leopard, and Lion, with several numbers of bird species.
 Not forgetting Chimpanzee tracking in Budongo Forest another home of Uganda’s Chimpanzees’ number of activities can be carried out while in the park such game drives, launch trips, cultural encounters, nature walks i.e. hike to the top of the falls.